OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Datasets, Baselines, and KDD Cup Summary

-We particularly emphasize the practical relevance and data split for each dataset, making our task closely aligned to realistic applications.
-Through our extensive baseline analysis, we show that advanced expressive models tend to give much better performance than simple graph ML models, leaving room for further improvement.
+We describe the \challengeshort{} datasets, covering three key task categories (node-, link-, and graph-level prediction tasks) of ML on graphs.
+We emphasize the practical relevance and data split for each dataset, making our task closely aligned to realistic applications.
+Through our extensive baseline experiments, we show that advanced expressive models tend to give much better performance than simple graph ML models, leaving room for further improvement.
+All the OGB-LSC datasets are available through the OGB Python package~\citep{hu2020open}.
+All the baseline and package code is available at \url{https://github.com/snap-stanford/ogb}.

+In addition, we highlight the top 3 winning results from our KDD Cup 2021 that significantly advance state-of-the-art and summarize common techniques used by the winning solutions.
+Note that while our baselines only used a single model for simplicity, all the winners used extensive model ensembling for their test submissions in order to maximize the performance.
+For a more direct comparison, we also report the winners' self-reported validation accuracy in the main text, which still exhibits significant accuracy improvement over our strong baselines.